 The plants grow well in partial sunlight to light shade.

 Plants grow well in average, light, well-draining soil.
+You can use store- bought orchid soil mixture for Bromeliad plants.
 Soil should not be wet, as this can result in root rot.
-The plants can get all the water it needs, by collecting water in the cup-shaped leaf stems.
-If grown indoors, you should water the plants in this manner.
+The plants can get all the water they need by collecting water in the cup-shaped leaf stems.
+If grown indoors, you should water the plants into the center of the plant.

 Also, people who read this article will like: